-What is Hosanna! doing to care for the health of the community?
+What Hosanna! is doing to care for the community...

 Jesus said to those who believed in him, "If you continue in my word, you are truly my disciples; and you will know the truth, and the truth will make you free" (John 8:31-32).
 Facts keep the darkness away.
 However, knowing where to turn is challenging in our culture.
 Here are some resources we've found to be reliable...